-• Four (4) regular homework, each worth 50 points, will be assigned over the course of the semester.
-The specific content of each assignment will be announced in class; due dates are noted in the schedule.

-- Homework assignments will be collected at the beginning of the class on which they are due, unless specified otherwise.
-Assignments submitted after the beginning of class may be deemed late at the instructors discretion. - Under very few circumstances will any assignments be accepted late without penalty.
-If you know you will be gone the day an assignment is due, make arrangements to turn it in ahead of time.
-Late assignments will only be accepted up until a week past the due date and will be penalized 5 points, the equivalent of one letter grade, per class day late. - All assignments will be posted to Blackboard.
+- Seven (7) regular homework, each worth 50 points, will be assigned over the course of the semester.
+The specific content of each assignment will be announced in class; due dates are noted in the schedule. - Homework submissions must be submitted to Blackboard by beginning of the class on which they are due, unless specified otherwise.
+Assignments submitted after the beginning of class will be deemed late.
+In the event of a Blackboard outage, students should submit a copy of their submission by email before the start of class AND submit a copy to Blackboard as soon as possible to avoid a late penalty. - Under very few circumstances will any assignments be accepted late without penalty.
+Late assignments will only be accepted up until a week past the due date and will be penalized 7.5 points, the equivalent of 15%, per class day late.

-Signature Assignments ($2 \times 100 \text{ pts} = 200 \text{ pts}$)
+Signature Assignments ( $2 \times 100 \text{ pts} = 200 \text{ pts}$ )

 - Two (2) signature assignments, each worth 100 points, will be assigned over the course of the semester. - The Second Language Interview Project: a 2-3 page essay that reflects what the student has learned during a 30-minute interview with a non-native speaker of English.
 Each student will be responsible for finding their own interviewee and setting up a time for the interview.
-Due Monday, October 26. - The OED Expedition Essay: a 3-4 page essay that addresses how the English language has changed over time.
+Due Thursday, March 24. - The OED Expedition Essay: a 3-4 page essay that addresses how the English language has changed over time.
 This essay will be based off a series of questions and the answers found using the online version of the Oxford English Dictionary.
-Due Wednesday, December 2. - Specific instructions for each essay will be provided later in the semester. - Signature assignments will follow the same policy as regular homework assignments regarding late submissions, but the penalty is 10 points per class day late.
+Due Thursday, April 28. - Specific instructions for each essay will be provided later in the semester. - Signature assignments will follow the same policy as regular homework assignments regarding late submissions, but the penalty is 15 points per class day late.

-In-class Exams $(2 \times 150 \text{ pts} = 300 \text{ pts})$
+In-class Exams ( $2 \times 100 \text{ pts} = 200 \text{ pts}$ )

-- Two (2) in-class exams, each worth 150 points, will be administered during the course of the semester. - The first exam will be administered on September 30.
-This exam will test the student's knowledge and application of materials covered in the first section of the course. - The second exam will be administered on November 2.
+- Two (2) in-class exams, each worth 100 points, will be administered during the course of the semester. - The first exam will be administered on February 25.
+This exam will test the student's knowledge and application of materials covered in the first section of the course. - The second exam will be administered on April 7.
 This exam will test the student's knowledge and application of materials covered in the second section of the course. - A study guide will be provided one week prior to each exam.
 The format of each exam will be noted on the study guide.

-Final Exam (200 pts)
+Final Exam (150 pts)

-- The final exam is worth 200 points.
-The exam will be administered from 8:00 am to 10:30 am on Monday, December 14, as set by the University's final exam schedule. - The final exam will be cumulative, requiring students to be able to recall and apply materials discussed since the beginning of the semester. - A study guide will be provided one week prior to the final.
+- The final exam is worth 150 points.
+The exam will be administered from 2:00 pm 4:30 pm on Tuesday, May 10, as set by the University's final exam schedule. - The final exam will be cumulative, requiring students to be able to recall and apply materials discussed since the beginning of the semester. - A study guide will be provided one week prior to the final.
 The format of the final will be noted on the study guide.